ppy/osu-wiki/wiki/Achievements/en.md

 | ![1000 Combo (any song)](/wiki/Achievements/img/osu-combo-1000.png "1000 Combo (any song)") | ![The Highranker Lvl3](/wiki/Achievements/img/all-skill-highranker-3.png "The Highranker Lvl3") |
 | ![2000 Combo (any song)](/wiki/Achievements/img/osu-combo-2000.png "2000 Combo (any song)") | ![The Highranker Lvl4](/wiki/Achievements/img/all-skill-highranker-4.png "The Highranker Lvl4") |

+---

-**Star-based** achivements are split into two groups, **Pass** and **S**.
-The **Pass** achievements can be obtained by passing any map of a certain star difficulty.
-The **S** achievements will be obtained if you pass the map with a S ranking whilst also having a FC.
+The Star-based achivements are split into two groups, _Pass_ and _S_.
+The _Pass_ achievements can be obtained by passing any map of a certain star difficulty.
+The _S_ achievements will be obtained if you pass the map with a S ranking whilst also having an [FC](/wiki/FC).
 The difficulty of the map will round to the nearest star difficulty and will give the achievement for what it rounds to.
 You can pass or get a S on a map with difficulty increasing mods or difficulty decreasing mods.
 The map must also be ranked to be able to earn an achievement.
-Shown below are the **Pass** and **S** medals for the 8-star variant, but there are corresponding medals for all star ratings from 1 to 7 as well.
+Shown below are the _Pass_ and _S_ medals for the 8-star variant, but there are corresponding medals for all star ratings from 1 to 7 as well.

 | Standard | Taiko | Catch the Beat | Mania |
 | :------: | :---: | :------------: | :---: |
 | ![8 Star Standard Pass](/wiki/Achievements/img/osu-skill-pass-8.png "8 Star Standard Pass") | ![8 Star Taiko Pass](/wiki/Achievements/img/taiko-skill-pass-8.png "8 Star Taiko Pass") | ![8 Star Catch the Beat Pass](/wiki/Achievements/img/fruits-skill-pass-8.png "8 Star Catch the Beat Pass") | ![8 Star Mania Pass](/wiki/Achievements/img/mania-skill-pass-8.png "8 Star Mania Pass") |
 | ![8 Star Standard S](/wiki/Achievements/img/osu-skill-fc-8.png "8 Star Standard S") | ![8 Star Taiko S](/wiki/Achievements/img/taiko-skill-fc-8.png "8 Star Taiko S") | ![8 Star Catch the Beat S](/wiki/Achievements/img/fruits-skill-fc-8.png "8 Star Catch the Beat S") | ![8 Star Mania S](/wiki/Achievements/img/mania-skill-fc-8.png "8 Star Mania S") |

 Dedication
 ----------

-**The Dedication** achievements can be obtained by (playing a lot of times in Standard mode / collecting many fruits in [Catch the Beat](/wiki/Game_Modes/osu!catch) mode/ hitting a lot of drum hits in [Taiko](/wiki/Game_Modes/osu!taiko) mode / pressing a lot of keys in [Mania](/wiki/Game_Modes/osu!mania)).
+The Dedication achievements can be obtained by playing a lot of osu!standard, collecting many fruits in osu!catch, hitting getting a lot of drum hits in osu!taiko, by pressing a lot of keys in osu!mania.

 | Standard | Taiko | Catch the Beat | Mania |
 | :------: | :---: | :------------: | :---: |